WA9ONY/Adafruit-Feather/Kite-Altimeter/README.md

 Goal is to develop a altimeter that is used on 8' delta kite attached to 1,000 ft of kite line that is flown on Cannon Beach, Oregon.

-CircuitPython code is in Vxx directories.
+CircuitPython code is in Vxx directories at Adafruit-Feather/Kite-Altimeter/.

 # Kite Altimeter Testing